-Oh well, I suppose that a Supreme Court would have run into even more resistance than fixed bayonets on the steps of the Capitol
+Oh well, I suppose that a Supreme Court decision that one-third or so of Southern congressmen must be kicked out of office would have run into even more resistance than school desegregation.
+I envision soldiers with fixed bayonets on the steps of the Capitol barring entrance to the displaced Southern congressmen ... a delightful thought!

-Not as long as the Southern congressmen were of the same party.
-Politically, the national party might deplore their attitudes, but they wanted the votes.
+Not as long as the Southern congressmen were of the same Politically, the national party. party deplore might their attitudes, but they wanted the votes.
 Now if the States' Rights Democratic split of 1948 had become permanent . . .

 Richard Dengrove mentions the John Birch Society and its idiotic accusations that President Eisenhower "was a puppet of his brother, Milton, and Milton was a Communist."
 In the early 1960s I worked with a fellow who was even farther right than I was, and he plied me with Birch Society literature.
-What came through to me was that the I was troubled by the "Brown vs. Board of Birchers had far too much faith in human happened must have been planned that way, so The Birch Society's fulminations illustrate the dangers of ignoring the rule that you should to racism.
-So Congress passed the Community the poor!
-We'll have to shut you down!")
-Reinvestment Act (CRA) to damned well force those mean racist bankers to lend to the repealing or amending the CRA. deserving poor.
-As I recall, the CRA pressures bankers by refusing to let them have Federal deposit insurance unless they give a certain percentage of mortgages to those with less than prime credit.
+What came through to me was that the Birchers had far too much faith in human rationality.
+They assumed that whatever happened must have been planned that way, so if our leaders did something that resulted in a Communist gain, that was evidence that they were Communist agents.
+They made no allowance for just plain screwups that the Communists were able to take advantage of.
+The Birch Society's fulminations illustrate the dangers of ignoring the rule that you should never attribute to conspiracy what is better explained by stupidity.

-Mr. Dengrove also asks me, concerning the I have long wondered: what if the Federal current financial crises, "did the government did the speculators pressure the government into doing that so they could speculate?"
+Mr. Dengrove also asks me, concerning the current financial crises, "did the government start the speculation by printing up money, or did the speculators pressure the government into doing that so they could speculate?"
 I would have to say, neither.
-Speculation hasn't
+Speculation hasn't been all that important in creating the problems.
+For that matter, speculators rarely cause problems; what they do is bet on the outcome of a problem.